CoffeeAndCodeCommunity/redux_course_demo_draft/README.md

 # Redux - as basic as it gets

-A central concept of React is the component **state**. **State** a JavaScript object that determines how a component renders and behaves.
+**A central concept of React is the component “state” — a JavaScript object that determines how a component renders and behaves.
 With Redux, the state of an application is kept in a global store, allowing components to access it (on a need-to-have-basis).
-Redux is not the only way to manage state - on the contrary.
-It's a very popular pattern though, widely used in many applications and thus becomes a valuable skill for any developer in general and those working on react based applications in particular.
+Redux is not the only way to manage state — on the contrary.
+It’s a very popular pattern though, widely used in many applications and thus becomes a valuable skill for any developer in general and those working on react based applications in particular.**

 There are plenty of resources out there on how to get started with Redux.
 So why write yet another one.
-In my work as a coach at a coding bootcamp, I get to introduce junior developers to a lot of programming concepts - state management with Redux being one of them.
+In my work as a coach at a coding bootcamp, I get to introduce junior developers to a lot of programming concepts — state management with Redux being one of them.
 And to be honest, I find Redux hard to explain.
-I sat down to write this post becouse I wanted to scale down on complexity and create a step-by-step introduction to Redux that would make my job easier.
+I sat down to write this post because I wanted to scale down on complexity and create a step-by-step introduction to Redux that would make my job easier.

-This is **not** a in-depth dive into Redux - this is a Hello World post.
-Hello World is where we all get started.
+**This is not an in-depth dive into Redux — this is a Hello World post.
+Hello World is where we all get started.**

-Let's get after it.
+Let’s get after it.

 ## Part 1 - Hello World